jailuthra/jailuthra.github.io/poetry/poetry.md

 * Apr 04, 2019 >> [epilogue](#epilogue)
 * Mar 20, 2019 >> [bots of a tether](#bots-of-a-tether)
 * Mar 15, 2019 >> [maggot queen](#maggot-queen)

+## longing ##

+decaying memories, hazy dreams
+racing heart, restless nights
+flowers primed to blossom again
+reborn after dark and light

+chilly nights were familiar terrain
+now warm sunlight seethes again
+on shy buds that timidly unfurl
+into a cosy comfortable curl

+but the summer is fleeting
+impermanent warmth
+the cycle of demise
+goes on and on

+petals once so bright and vivid
+now dull and pale, fall to the earth
+clumsily embraced by withering winds
+are longing and yearning for rebirth

 ## the beast ##